-now available at: How to Sign Up
+Go to How to Sign Up for more information.

 AYSO is structured by Regions, Areas and Sections.
 Our local region (Loudon County) is called Region 325.
 Each Region is run by a volunteer Regional Commissioner and a volunteer Regional Board.
 Recently, our regional board lost several key volunteers and our Spring 2015 season was in jeopardy.
 However, our past Regional Commissioner, Erica Ammons graciously agreed to temporarily serve as Regional Commissioner, and she convinced several other "old-timers" to help.
 But, our region desperately needs volunteers to fill key positions.
 Please consider volunteering to serve on the Regional Board.
 Loudon County AYSO needs you!

 Please contact our Regional Commissioner to volunteer at: RegComm@ayso325.org

 AYSO has seven required Board positions.
 Key positions that need to be filled include: